libsigcplusplus/libsigcplusplus/MSVC_NMake/README.txt

 -all (or no target specified): The libsigc++ DLL and the example programs.
 -test: The libsigc++ DLL and the test programs.
 -benchmark: The libsigc++ DLL and the benchmark program.
 -prep-git-build: Prepare to build directly from a GIT checkout.
-You must
+You
-                 run this target before any other targets at least once if you are building from a GIT checkout or from a Meson-generated tarball.
-If you are building from a GIT checkout, you must run this before any other targets whenever you change configuration, target architecture or toolset version.
-You will at least need PERL for this, and m4 if building from a GIT checkout or when building after running the 'forceclean' target.
+                 will at least need PERL for this, and m4 if building from a GIT checkout or when building after running the 'forceclean' target.